linux-nvme/nvme-cli/doc/rst/ioctl.rst

 host for the namespace specified in the Namespace Identifier (NSID) field if it is an active NSID.

-The data returned is in the form of an arrray of 'struct nvme_ns_id_desc'.
+The data returned is in the form of an array of 'struct nvme_ns_id_desc'.

 See :c:type:`struct nvme_ns_id_desc <nvme_ns_id_desc>` for the definition of the returned structure.